raieton/IPTV-Global/README.md

 Links for IPTV:
 ---------------
 This Below websites offers this kind of links for IPTV service:

+1. LODGE TV, after testing it is good not all links working but 3 years of testing, it's realy simple - Stable - Free.
+(Link: http://lodgetv.blogspot.com/)

 1. "elahmad" arabic channels, from the web steam direct T.V. only arabic channels (Linl: http://www.elahmad.com/tv/Webtv/Arabian.htm)